"...I will build my church..." Matthew 16:18A Brief History of Moses Lake Alliance ChurchTaken from an article written by Joanne Luke

 After much prayer, the congregation decided to purchase a five acre piece of property on Grape Drive to start building a church.
 In March of 1979 they moved into a partially completed building, which started a new chapter in the history of the church.
 Don and Diane Smithgall began a successful ministry there at that time which lasted until the Lord called them to begin an extension church in another location.

 Late in the summer of 1986, Mark and Carrie Bassett came from New York and Mark became interim pastor until Tommy Martin was called to Moses Lake to begin his ministry as senior pastor in 1987.
 Tommy and Ruthy Martin and his family served and ministered to the people of Moses Lake Alliance Church for 15 years.
 As the attendance grew it became apparent that more room was needed again.
 Over the next few years, the church expanded to include the present sanctuary, library, new office space and foyer, plus a new Sunday school wing and gymnasium.

 Early in 2002, Tommy Martin felt that the Lord was calling him to move on in his ministry to the Alliance Church in Ellensburg.
-At this point Del McKenzie, the acting Executive pastor at the time, filled in as interim pastor until the Lord led the search committee and membership to call our current pastor, Jody Bowser.
+At this point Del McKenzie, the acting Executive pastor at the time, filled in as interim pastor until the Lord led the search committee and membership to call our latest pastor, Jody Bowser.
 He and his wife, Caryn, began their ministry here in July of 2003.
-Currently, the church has three services with an average attendance of close to 800 per Sunday.
-On staff are six pastors, a director of children's ministries, four support staff and many others who faithfully serve in various aspects of the church.
+As of October 2015, they have been called to serve at King Street Church in Chambersburg, Pennsylvania.
+The lead team is in the process of searching for a new Senior Pastor.
+Currently, the church has two services with an average attendance of close to 600 per Sunday.
+On staff are 4 pastors, a director of children's ministries, five support staff and many others who faithfully serve in various aspects of the church.